| AVOIDING THE TRIGGERS

 stories can be helpful in teaching these skills if the child’s

 language is at a point where he cannot understand verbal explanations.
+The child can also misread social interaction

 by not watching the other person closely.
 Although eye contact is